edtechcourses/edtechcourses.github.io/index.md

 The company employs **user-experience** and **user-interface design** methodology that yields flexible, scalable and reusable content, supporting clients with rich, targeted solutions that are easily replicated and maintained in their own practice.

-EdTech Courses develops strategic relations and builds its business on a returning customer base and an accumulation of educational content that can be repurposed by our clients in a variety of eLearning contexts.
+EdTech Creatives develops strategic relations and builds its business on a returning customer base and an accumulation of educational content that can be repurposed by our clients in a variety of eLearning contexts.

+## Projects

+📚 [EdTech Courses](https://edtech.courses): Enhanced Teaching and Learning Strategies

 ✉️ Get in touch: [hey@edtech.courses](mailto:hey@edtech.courses)